GoogleChromeLabs/web-audio-samples/src/audio-worklet/migration/worklet-recorder/README.md

-# ScriptProcessorNode Demo
+# Audio Worklet Recording Demo

-This demonstrates a basic recording app using ScriptProcessorNode.
+This demonstrates a basic recording app using Audio Worklet.